Hadley Park: Public ownership

 In March 2019 Minister for Planning & Housing, Anthony Roberts announced the state government had taken ownership of the property.
 "The acquisition of Hadley Park means we can preserve and protect this State Heritage listed site and allow future generations to come and learn about an important part of Australian history" he said.
-'Getting this property into public ownership has taken considerable efforst, and it's important we make sure the restoration work is done, and the needs of the community accounted for, before it is opened to the general public'.
+'Getting this property into public ownership has taken considerable efforts, and it's important we make sure the restoration work is done, and the needs of the community accounted for, before it is opened to the general public'.
 The Department of Planning and Environment will consult with the community to develop a management plan for the long-term future management of the property' he said.
 "The Department is investigating options with the NSW Department of Industry on a training program for young apprentices and students to participate in the restoration work needed...".
 The Planning Ministerial Corporation (PMC) will manage the property initially, while a full report on the condition of the site is produced, before restoration works commenced, based on a conservation management plan.